 - Did you know that Abraham Lincoln was the sixteenth president?

-It add rules about family names; historical events, eras, and documents; directions; names of buildings and organizations; and titles of groups of people.
+This second worksheet is great for intermediate-level readers.
+It covers all the capitalization rules from the previous worksheet and adds rules about family names, historical events, eras, documents, directions, names of buildings and organizations, and titles of groups of people.

 - Big Ben of London is a clock.